 Need to import transactions, but the format is not supported?
 Convert CSV to OFX and import into MS Money, Sage One, Xero, YNAB, AccountEdge, Banktivity, Ace Money.
-Extract transaction data from CSV or Excel files from your bank
+Open files in XLS and XLSX or CSV formats

 What can I do with CSV2OFX (CSV to OFX Converter)?

 Download, install and run the software

 Select a file with transactions